scijava/scijava/docs/ops/doc/Benchmarks.rst

 * SciJava Ops invocation
 * ImageJ Ops invocation (using a ``Class`` wrapper to make the method discoverable within ImageJ Ops)

-The results are shown in the chart below:
+The results are shown in **Figure 4**.
+When algorithm matching dominates execution time, the SciJava Ops matching framework provides significant improvement in matching performance in comparison with the original ImageJ Ops framework.

 .. chart:: ../images/BenchmarkFrameworks.json

-	Algorithm execution performance by Framework (lower is better)
+	**Figure 4:** Algorithm execution performance by Framework (lower is better)

-From these results, we can see that, when algorithm matching dominates execution time, the SciJava Ops matching framework provides significant improvement in matching performance in comparison with the original ImageJ Ops framework.

 Reproducing these Results
 -------------------------